Camps and Conferences

 Confirmation Emails

-Once you register to attend an event (including waitlisted), a confirmation email will be sent to your email account.
+Once you register to attend an event (including waitlisted), a confirmation email will be sent to the email address you registered with.
 Contact cesevents@uww.edu if you do not receive this confirmation email.
 You must have a working email address on file with us to be able to receive important announcements and updates about this event.

 Cost Information